Hit Me Like a Man EP

-Hit Me Like a Man EP is the second extended play (EP) by American rock band The Pretty Reckless.
+Hit Me Like a Man EP is the second extended play (EP) by the American rock band The Pretty Reckless.
 It was released on March 2, 2012, by Interscope Records.
 The EP contains three new songs, as well as live renditions of "Make Me Wanna Die" and "Since You're Gone"—originally included on the band's debut studio album, Light Me Up (2010)—which were recorded at London's Hammersmith Apollo on November 4 and 5, 2011.

 In support of the EP, The Pretty Reckless embarked on a North American tour called The Medicine Tour in March and April 2012, followed by dates on Marilyn Manson's Hey Cruel World...
 Tour in April and May 2012.

 Critical reception

 Robert Copsey of Digital Spy praised the EP as "a collection of wonderfully salacious and unashamedly bare-faced songs that today's charts are sorely lacking."